Lose Your Medicare Appeal at Reconsideration? Don’t Throw in the Towel Just Yet — Consider the Consequences and Your Options.

 Lose Your Medicare Appeal at Reconsideration?
 Don’t Throw in the Towel Just Yet — Consider the Consequences and Your Options.(June 18, 2011): As a review of the last several quarters of Medicare appeals statistics...

-Be Prepared — ZPIC, PSC and QIC Representatives Are Increasing their Participation in Appeal Hearings, Personally Presenting Their Rationale for Denying Your Medicare Claims to the ALJ.(February 12, 2011): Over the last year, we have noted an important trend when...
+Be Prepared — ZPIC and QIC Representatives Are Increasing their Participation in ALJ Appeal Hearings.(February 12, 2011): Over the last year, we have noted an important trend when...

 Read More Posts From This CategoryGuidance